 Roger Waters – Conceptual hero and creative force of Pink Floyd

 Roger naturally took over as leader when Syd left.
-He would spend several albums finding his feet with songwriging and discovering his style.
+He would spend several albums finding his feet with signwriting and discovering his style.
 He continued Syd’s lead over his first six album from A Saucerful of Secrets to Obscured by Clouds.
 Then along came Dark Side of the Moon that had phenomenal commercial success and cemented the band in rock and roll history.
 Roger pressed on further with his concept albums with Wish You Were Here, Animals, The Wall and “the wall leftovers” in the form of The Final Cut.
 Most casual fans could name Another Brick in the Wall as a Pink Floyd song however there are so many more to discover!
 Roger then left the band and expected the band to end, It continued, releasing three more Pink Floyd albums much to Roger’s displeasure.

 David Gilmour – the voice and guitar of Pink Floyd

 David had spent a huge part of his life being the guitar and voice of Pink Floyd and certainly did not want it to end just because Roger Waters had left.
 David’s contributions musically to the band had established him as one of the best guitarists in the world.
 The albums released under David’s leadership continued the bands exploration of the latest equipment and studio techniques.
 This meant drum machines, more modern studio production techniques and collaboration with his wife Polly Samson who provided many of the lyrics to this era of the band.
 She doesn’t get near enough credit.
 The tours were a phenomenal success and gave birth to the amazing Delicate Sound of Thunder and Pulse live video recordings.
 Before this era, sadly, there are not really any proper recordings of the live shows beyond bootlegs.
 Who would want to watch a concert again?
 Me!!